-Advanced Driver-Assistance Systems (ADAS) 2.0: Enhancing Safety Features and Autonomy
+Advanced Driver Assistance System 2.0: Enhancing Safety Features & Autonomy

 Advanced Driver-Assistance Systems (ADAS) 2.0 represents a significant evolution in automotive safety technology, aiming to enhance existing safety features and move closer to full autonomy.
 Here’s how ADAS 2.0 is enhancing safety features and autonomy: